barionleg/cesium.wiki.gs/Google-Summer-of-Code-Ideas.md

 # Google Summer of Code 2013 Idea List

+Cesium is a JavaScript library for creating 3D globes and 2D maps in a web browser without a plugin.
+It uses HTML5 and [WebGL](http://www.khronos.org/webgl) for hardware-accelerated graphics.

 **Information for Students**

 Cesium developers are eager to work with you.
 Our code has shipped to [10's of millions of people in the same day](http://cesium.agi.com/noradtrackssanta2012.html).
 We have a culture of writing clean, peer-reviewed, tested code.
 We look forward to helping you grow your skills and ship beautiful code that has wide impact.